 How are racks measured?

 If you’re here to find out what size rack of lamb you need for four people, then you’re probably very confused and it’s best you click away.
-But if you’ve got some IT equipment and don’t know where to begin with calculating the rack size you need, then this is the article for you.
+But if you’ve got some IT equipment and don’t know where to begin with calculating the rack unit size you need, then this is the article for you.

 The racks in a data centre are measured in U (short for Unit).
 One U is 1.75 inches tall, and servers (as well as other IT equipment) are often built in 1.75-inch increments to easily translate into U.

-Racks come in different sizes when it comes to commissioning colocation services.
-Rack sizes vary between data centres, but they are typically between 42U and 47U tall, and are divided into full, half, and quarter racks:
+Racks come in different sizes, when it comes to commissioning colocation services.
+Rack unit sizes vary between data centres, but they are typically between 42U and 47U tall (if you’re wondering how many servers are in a rack, typically between 42 and 47).

-• Full Rack – Between 42U and 47U
+- Full Rack – Between 42U and 47U

-• Half Rack – Typically 22U
+- Half Rack – Typically 22U

-• Quarter Rack – Typically 11U
+- Quarter Rack – Typically 11U

 How to calculate what rack size you need